 Life's emergencies do not respect final exams; at times, they seem perversely drawn to the end of the term!
 A grade of "Incomplete" is a temporary grade that is given to a student who is passing the course and who, at the end of the term, cannot complete all course requirements due to factors beyond their control.
 A grade of "In Progress" is used for students enrolled in PSY 662, Clinical Practicum, who cannot complete all course requirements by the end of the term.
 "Incompletes" are not to be used to "buy" extra time to bring up a low grade.
-Please be aware that if it is not completed by the end of the following term, an "Incomplete" grade will automatically convert to an "F." If you are having difficulty in your academic program and/or personal life and cannot finish your coursework on time, please speak with your instructor.
+Please be aware that if it is not completed by the end of the following term, an "Incomplete" grade will automatically convert to an "F." or "No Credit".
+You will not be able to receive credit towards practicum if you are on a leave of absence.
+If you are having difficulty in your academic program and/or personal life and cannot finish your coursework on time, please speak with your instructor.
 If you find that you must temporarily suspend your education, you may apply for a temporary withdrawal (Leave of Absence).
 In most cases, if you re-enroll within six months, your financial aid repayment schedule will not be affected.
 Call Financial Aid for details.